 - G1.6 Sustainable design objectives are embedded throughout all levels of planning policy in Wales.
-Of specific relevance are: - Planning Policy Wales (PPW) Edition 11, 2021 - Technical Advice Note (TAN) 8: Renewable Energy, 2005 - Technical Advice Note (TAN) 12: Design, 2016 - G1.7 The Welsh Government's "Planning Implications of Renewable and Low Carbon Energy Development (February 2011)" provides best practice guidance on the planning and environmental implications that should be considered in determining an application for renewable and/or low carbon energy development.
+Of specific relevance are: - Future Wales, the National Plan, 2040 - Planning Policy Wales (PPW) Edition 11, 2021 - Technical Advice Note (TAN) 12: Design, 2016 - G1.7 The Welsh Government's "Planning Implications of Renewable and Low Carbon Energy Development (February 2011)" provides best practice guidance on the planning and environmental implications that should be considered in determining an application for renewable and/or low carbon energy development.